 So I use Prosecco instead (Cava also works).
 In fact, you can use any type of sparkling wine that you like.

-I prefer drier (or less sweet) sparkling wines in Mimosas…for me, the orange juice is already sweet enough.
+I prefer dry sparkling wines (which are less sweet) in Mimosas…for me, the orange juice is already sweet enough.

 However, if you are a sweet wine lover, feel free to go with a sparkling Moscato if you want to.